PowerShell Scripts

 Category

-An optional category to help group similar scripts together in the UI.
-The Category name automatically creates a folder in the PowerShell Tree view for easier organisation of scripts.
+An optional field for organising scripts.
+The Category automatically creates a folder in the PowerShell Tree view for better management.

 Is Enabled